 With her at the helm of the marketing effort, Marisco Vineyards launched The Kings Series, The Craft Series, Leefield Station and a number of other brands in New Zealand, as well as into an ever-growing range of international markets.
 Siobhan now heads up the entire Sales and Marketing divison for Marisco, overseeing sales and marketing with a team of international sales people reporting through to her.

 When she’s not working, Siobhan loves to cook and enjoy wine with her husband, who is also in the wine industry.
-When her nose isn’t in a cook book, she is busy trying to keep up with her four-year-old daughter!
+When her nose isn’t in a cook book, she is busy trying to keep up with her five-year-old daughter!